hossainrkb/interview_project_frontend/README.md

 #### npm start

 * ## This is an api based application.
-Here it is Frontend React has been used.
+Here it is Frontend and React has been used.
 * ## Features
     > Partner
     >>